cantierecreativo/showcase/README.md

   # automatically wraps the attribute into a PersonPresenter
   presents :person

+  # automatically wraps the attribute into an AdminPresenter
+  presents :person, with: AdminPresenter

   # expects project.task to return an enumerable. automatically wraps each task in a TaskPresenter presenter
   presents_collection :tasks